alelievr/Modern-Rendering-Introduction/Rasterization.md

 ## Fragment Invocation

-This steps is the only programmable part of the rasterizer, for each pixel tha successfully made it there the fragment shader is called to compute the final color of the pixel.
+This steps is the only programmable part of the rasterizer, for each pixel that successfully made it there the fragment shader is called to compute the final color of the pixel.

 ### Vertex Interpolation

 Every attributes passed to the input of the fragment shader gets interpolated using barycentric coordinates.
-This interpolation can be controlled using [Interpolation Modifiers](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-struct#interpolation-modifiers-introduced-in-shader-model-4), the control how values from the mesh vertices are interpolated and even allow you to disable interpolation if you need it.
+This interpolation can be controlled using [Interpolation Modifiers](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-struct#interpolation-modifiers-introduced-in-shader-model-4), they control how values from the mesh vertices are interpolated and even allows disabling interpolation if needed.

 ### Pixel discard